csound-flossmanual/csound-floss/book/08-a-open-sound-control.md

 08 A. OPEN SOUND CONTROL
 ========================

-Open Sound Control (OSC) offers a more flexible and dynamic alternative to MIDI.
-It uses modern network communications, usually based on the user datagram transport layer protocol (UDP), and allows not only the communication between synthesisers but also between applications and remote computers.
+Open Sound Control (OSC) offers a flexible and dynamic alternative to MIDI.
+It uses modern network communications, usually based on the user datagram transport layer protocol (UDP), and allows not only the communication between synthesizers but also between applications and remote computers.

 Data Types and Csound Signifiers
 --------------------------------

 The basic unit of OSC data is a *message*.
-This is sent to an *address* which follows the UNIX path convention, starting with a slash and creating branches at every following slash.
+This is being sent to an *address* which follows the UNIX path convention, starting with a slash and creating branches at every following slash.
 The names inside this structure are free, but the convention is that it should fit to the content, for instance `/filter/rudi/cutoff` or `/Processing/sketch/RGB`.
 So, in contrast to MIDI, the address space is not predefined and can be changed dynamically.

 The OSC message must specify the type(s) of its argument(s).
 This is a list of all types which are available in Csound, and the signifier which Csound uses for this type: